campvanilla/refined-whatsapp/README.md

-# Refined Whatsapp
+# refined-whatsapp

-> Supercharge Whatsapp Web with hotkeys and custom themes! 🚀
+> Supercharge Whatsapp™ Web with hotkeys and a dark theme 🚀

 ## setup